cajacko/project-journal/projects/example-project.md

 # Example project title

 Latest description of what this project is and what state it's in.
+Including links.

+## Next Steps

+Section to explain what to work on next

+- [Will fill in when 1st sprint is complete]

 ## Updates